csinva/iai-clinical-decision-rule/readme.md

 Code for reproducing analysis evaluating the PECARN Clinical Decision rule for prediction Intra-abdominal injury requiring intervention (IAI-I).

+Documentation for useful functions is [here](https://github.com/csinva/iai-clinical-decision-rule) and for notebooks is [here](https://github.com/csinva/iai-clinical-decision-rule/tree/master/notebooks).

 # PCS documentation

 1. Domain problem formulation (narrative).
 Clearly state the real-world question and describe prior work related to this question.
 Indicate how this question can be answered in the context of a model or analysis.